-Harry was so excite to see J.D.
-Salinger on the appointment sheet that he went home and grabbed his copy of Catcher in the Rye and brought it back to work with him.
+Harry, a poet with such a passion for reading that he would at one time own a bookstore, was so excited to see J.D.
+Salinger on the appointment sheet that he rushed home, grabbed his copy of Catcher in the Rye, and brought it back to work with him.

-When Salinger finally arrived, Harry said, he was with a much younger woman.
+Harry said that when Salinger finally arrived, he was with a much younger woman.

 Salinger went straight to Harry’s desk, and Harry directed him to the appropriate station.